-[00:08:30] You know, that again can be, can be a distracting, question.
-Is, would you wear that to a job interview?
-An important job interview, if not.
+[00:08:30] You know, that again can be, can be a distracting.
+A question to ask is “would you wear that to a job interview?”
+If not.
 Maybe something to rethink.

 [00:08:49] I think what she just said, it just summed it up perfectly.

 [00:08:53] Pete Waggoner: How about when we get into conversational things?
-Should I. Or should I not say their loved [00:09:00] one’s name would, would that hurt them further to get them thinking about that?
+Should I or should I not say their loved [00:09:00] one’s name?
+Would that hurt them further to get them thinking about that?
 Or do you acknowledge it straight up?

-[00:09:11] That’s a don’t don’t drown yourself in cologne or perfume.
-That’s one thing that can be, rather annoying to family.
-There’s a lot of sensitivity to.
-So if you’re wearing a lot of stuff, because you’re feeling kind of left out and you need to hug and you want to put that extra cologne on Pete, like you’re wearing right now, I would, probably isn’t that bad.
+[00:09:11] Don’t drown yourself in cologne or perfume.
+That’s one thing that can be rather annoying to families.
+There’s a lot of sensitivity too them now.
+So if you’re wearing a lot of stuff, because you’re feeling kind of left out and you need to hug and you want to put that extra cologne on Pete, like you’re wearing right now, I would, probably…

-[00:09:32] Pete Waggoner: Well, I didn’t know.
-They still made that anymore.
-So, but no, I would just say, put your, put it in check if you’re wearing that much.
+Mike O’Connell: Well, I didn’t know they still made that anymore.
+So, but no, I would just say, put it in check if you’re wearing that much.

-[00:09:40] Oh, I, a part of me doesn’t know if he’s serious or not.
-Cause as you have cologne on and it’s like, it’s our money, 88.
-And I’m like, there’s no way he knows what that is.
+[00:09:40] Oh, a part of me doesn’t know if he’s serious or not!
+Cause I do have cologne on and it’s Armani 88.
+And I’m like, there’s no way he knows what that is!

-[00:10:06] Mike O’Connel: Okay.
+[00:10:06] Mike O’Connell: Okay.
 I can answer that question.
-That’s a really hot one for me.
-Is that please use their name because most people think, I don’t want to say your mom’s name, your husband’s name, your kid, you know, your child’s name because it’s going to make you sad.
+That’s a really hot one for me is that please use their name because most people think, I don’t want to say your mom’s name, your husband’s name, your kid, you know, your child’s name because it’s going to make you sad.

-[00:10:19] Guess what 30 said you can’t make a more sad.
+[00:10:19] Guess what they’re already sad, you can’t make them more sad.
 What they want to hear is that you remember them.
-So in essence, when you don’t use their name, when they can send you.
-You’re disrespecting them.
+So in essence, when you don’t use their name, when they can sense that, you’re disrespecting them.
 You’re not honoring their loved one, but that’s in your heart.
 You’re thinking, oh, it’s just, it’s uncomfortable.

 [00:10:35] And I don’t want to see them all of a sudden start bawling because I don’t know what I’m gonna do.
 So I’m going to stay away from it.

-[00:11:17] And, but that’s what people think.
+[00:11:17] Mike O’Connell: It’s past tense and as a survivor, you don’t want anything in past tense, especially their loved one.
+But that’s what people think.
 You think that they’re going to have a meltdown or they’re, you’re going to regress them.
 Trust me, they’re thinking about it every day.
 You know, obviously we went through that with Dan’s deal and people would say, oh, on the anniversary.
-I’m sorry about today and I’ll see why you, sorry, first of all, well, I didn’t want to say anything why?
+I’m sorry about today and I’ll say, “why are you, sorry, first of all?”
+“Well, I didn’t want to say anything.”
+“Why?”

 [00:11:56] They really brightened my day.
 I can only imagine [00:12:00] that, you know, you think of them often and, and smile.
-And at the same time you cry, acknowledge them.
+And at the same time you cry.”
+Acknowledge them.
 You’re acknowledging them.
-You’re not trying to shame them by, by talking past tense.
-You’re actually shaming them,
+You’re not trying to shame them by talking past tense.
+You’re actually shaming them.

 [00:12:17] They want you to, but when you try to avoid it and trust me, they can sense it.
-You’re shaming them doing.
+You’re shaming them.

 [00:12:48] Pete Waggoner: Are you sure?

-[00:12:50] Mike O’Connel: Is it sensual or whatever the word was?
+[00:12:50] Mike O’Connell: Is it sensual or whatever the word was?
 You used the beginning.
 Scintillating.